Is Lightning AC or DC ?

 While:

-Actually, lightning is a short circuit between clouds to clouds or clouds to earth due to charge density, not potential difference.
-Another point is that lightning is a capacitive discharge i.e. current flowing from positive to negative like a capacitor.
-In other words, charge moves only in one direction (uni-polar) like what happens in DC.
-That’s the reason why lightning can’t be AC.
+Lightning is more like a sudden short circuit between clouds or between clouds and earth due to high charge density rather than a potential difference.
+Additionally, lightning acts like a capacitive discharge, with current flowing from positive to negative as in a capacitor, meaning the charge flows in one direction (unipolar), which is why lightning cannot be AC.

 A signal can be DC if the ripple factor is less than 3% and the magnitude is ±3 during a time period.